Tsinghua-MARS-Lab/HDMapNet/README.md

 Run `python export_pred_to_json.py --modelf [checkpoint]` to get submission file for trained model.

 ### Citation
-If you found this useful in your research, please consider citing
+If you found this paper or codebase useful, please cite our paper:
 ```
 @misc{li2021hdmapnet,
       title={HDMapNet: An Online HD Map Construction and Evaluation Framework},